Skip to content

 Libya

-Following the fall of Gaddafi in 2011, an absence of a strong central government has resulted in ongoing conflicts between rival armed groups and militias.
-Fighting has displaced hundreds of thousands of people and reduced towns and cities to rubble, littered with dangerous debris—from unexploded mortars to cluster bombs.
+After the fall of Colonel Gaddafi in 2011, there was an absence of a strong central government in his place.
+This led to conflicts between rival armed groups and militias.
+The fighting displaced hundreds of thousands of people.
+Towns and cities were reduced to rubble, littered with unexploded mortar and cluster bombs.

-Despite previous efforts by several humanitarian mine action organisations to remove these lethal remnants of war, there has not been the technical knowledge needed to make Libya’s decimated cities safe.
-As a result, families desperate to rebuild their lives have been unable to return to their homes.
+Despite efforts by several humanitarian mine action organisations, there wasn't the necessary technical knowledge needed to make Libya’s cities safe.
+As a result, families desperate to rebuild their lives have been unable to return home.

 A house contaminated with explosives is marked off in Sirte, Libya